Generic Drugs

 The TPF is comprised of three pricing tiers and applies to any generic product, where the current or previously available brand reference product was eligible for reimbursement by any pCPA jurisdiction.

-The pCPA Office manages the TPF to evaluate and establish the price of generic products entering and exiting the Canadian market.
+The pCPA manages the TPF to evaluate and establish the price of generic products entering and exiting the Canadian market.
 The process takes into account various factors such as the number of competitors in the market and the price of the brand reference product.
+Effective October 1, 2023, submissions for market entry of newly launched single source generics are subject to an automatic price drop to 55 per cent of brand reference price after three months of public funding.

 Established when the generic product is a single source (i.e. only one manufacturer of a generic product in the Canadian market)

-Priced at 85% of brand reference price if PLA or pricing agreement for brand product does not exist
+- 1a.
+Market Entry: Priced at 85% of brand reference price if PLA or pricing agreement for brand product does not exist or never existed at any time in the past.

-Established when there are two generics on the Canadian market
+Established when there are two generics in the Canadian market.

-Priced at 25% of brand reference price for oral solids and at 35% for all dosage forms other than oral solids (e.g., liquids, patches, injectables, inhalers, etc.)
+Brand Reference Pricing: Priced at 25% of brand reference price for oral solids and at 35% for all dosage forms other than oral solids (e.g. liquids, patches, injectables, inhalers, etc.).

 pan-Canadian Select Molecules

-As a result of the existing agreement with the CGPA, pricing for some pan-Canadian Select Molecules were reduced on April 29, 2022 from (approximately) 18% to 15% of relevant Brand Reference Prices: Alendronate, Atenlol, Bisoprolol, Carvedilol, Dutasteride, Finasteride, Risedronate & Risperidone.
+In 2022, pricing for some pan-Canadian Select Molecules were reduced from approximately 18% to 15% of relevant Brand Reference Prices: Alendronate, Atenolol, Bisoprolol, Carvedilol, Dutasteride, Finasteride, Risedronate & Risperidone.

 The TPF Form does not replace the existing product listing requirements in participating jurisdictions.